 Make Sure to Get: A pic with all your sleds in front of the Big Bear Restaurant

-Make Sure to Eat: The Teddy Burger or Big Bear Burger
+Make Sure to Eat: any of the Big Bear Burger Specials

 Experiencing a community that understands why certain people have snowmobiling in their DNA is just plain cool.
 Providing riders with easy access, trailside accommodations, ridiculously delicious food and drink, and conversation that usually starts with "What kind of sled are you ridin'?" are the places that sledding dreams are made of.

 Start planning your Sled Algoma trip today.
 These Algoma towns may be small, but they have a huge heart for snowmobilers.